Penrose railway station, Auckland

-Penrose railway station is a station at Penrose, Auckland, on the Southern Line of the Auckland railway network, New Zealand.
-It has an island platform and is reached by pedestrian over bridges from Great South Road and Station Road.
-It still has its original wooden station building on the platform.
+Penrose railway station is a station at Penrose, Auckland, on the Southern Line and Onehunga Line of the Auckland railway network, New Zealand.
+It is equipped with an island platform reached by pedestrian bridges from Great South Road and Station Road, and a side platform on Station Road.

-Penrose station is at the junction of the Onehunga Branch line with the North Auckland Line, and there is an adjacent side platform to the west for Onehunga Line services.
-The Onehunga Branch is single-track with no south-going junction at Penrose, and passengers transferring between Onehunga Line and Southern Line services must use the over bridge on the Station Road side to cross from one platform to the other.
+Penrose station is at the junction of the Onehunga Branch railway with the North Auckland railway.
+The Onehunga Branch is single-track with no south-going junction at Penrose, and passengers transferring between Onehunga Line and Southern Line services must use the bridge on the Station Road side to cross from one platform to the other.
+In 2018, Platform Three was lengthened to enable six-car trains to stop at the platform.

 In April 2011, the island platform was lengthened to accommodate longer suburban passenger trains, by raising the height of the platform around the old station building.
 On 28 April 2011, passenger trains began stopping under the station building shelter for the first time since 1993.

-Penrose station is near Mount Smart Stadium, a major sports stadium.
+Penrose station is near Mount Smart Stadium, a major sports stadium and is used as the event station for events.

 Services

-Auckland One Rail, on behalf of Auckland Transport, operates suburban services to Britomart, Onehunga, Papakura and Pukekohe via Ellerslie.
+Auckland One Rail, on behalf of Auckland Transport, operates suburban services to Britomart, Onehunga, and Pukekohe via Ellerslie.
 The typical weekday off-peak timetable is: